Not all ecommerce revenue is created equal. Especially holiday revenue.

 It’s hard to believe the holiday promotional period would start even earlier than it has in year’s past, but all signs point to an October kick-off.

-In addition, any retailers are facing fulfillment delays, either from supply chain or carrier slow-downs, should also begin early.
+Retailers facing fulfillment delays, either from supply chain or carrier slow-downs, should also begin early.
 Why?
 Because …

 Holiday shopping won’t be centered on Black Friday, Cyber Monday; it’ll be a full-quarter activity.

-VIP early access for particular segments or for your email/SMS subscribers is another key opportunity; make your best, most engaged customers feel special and capture early revenue to kick-start your holiday sales.
+VIP early access for particular segments or for your email or SMS subscribers is another key opportunity; make your best, most engaged customers feel special and capture early revenue to kick-start your holiday sales.